Psychological abuse: Effects

-Within intimate relationships
+Abuse of intimate partners

 Most victims of psychological abuse within intimate relationships often experience changes to their psyche and actions.
 This varies throughout the various types and lengths of emotional abuse.
 Long-term emotional abuse has long term debilitating effects on a person's sense of self and integrity.
 Often, research shows that emotional abuse is a precursor to physical abuse when three particular forms of emotional abuse are present in the relationship: threats, restriction of the abused party and damage to the victim's property.

 Psychological abuse is often not recognized by survivors of domestic violence as abuse.
 A study of college students by Goldsmith and Freyd report that many who have experienced emotional abuse do not characterize the mistreatment as abusive.
 Additionally, Goldsmith and Freyd show that these people also tend to exhibit higher than average rates of alexithymia (difficulty identifying and processing their own emotions).
 This is often the case when referring to victims of abuse within intimate relationships, as non-recognition of the actions as abuse may be a coping or defense mechanism in order to either seek to master, minimize or tolerate stress or conflict.

 Marital or relationship dissatisfaction can be caused by psychological abuse or aggression.
 In a 2007 study, Laurent et al. report that psychological aggression in young couples is associated with decreased satisfaction for both partners: "psychological aggression may serve as an impediment to couples' development because it reflects less mature coercive tactics and an inability to balance self/other needs effectively."
 In a 2008 study on relationship dissatisfaction in adolescents Walsh and Shulman explain, "The more psychologically aggressive females were, the less satisfied were both partners.
 The unique importance of males' behavior was found in the form of withdrawal, a less mature conflict negotiation strategy.
 Males' withdrawal during joint discussions predicted increased satisfaction."

 There are many different responses to psychological abuse.
 Jacobson et al. found that women report markedly higher rates of fear during marital conflicts.
 However, a rejoinder argued that Jacobson's results were invalid due to men and women's drastically differing interpretations of questionnaires.
 Coker et al. found that the effects of mental abuse were similar whether the victim was male or female.
 A 1998 study of male college students by Simonelli & Ingram found that men who were emotionally abused by their female partners exhibited higher rates of chronic depression than the general population.
 Pimlott-Kubiak and Cortina found that severity and duration of abuse were the only accurate predictors of after effects of abuse; sex of perpetrator or victim were not reliable predictors.